top of page

 Tomis Parker

-I've spent my entire career in the alternative education world.
-I started as a teaching assistant in a Montessori classroom, then worked as a facilitator at a startup free school, organized summer camps for homeschoolers, and eventually co-founded the Agile Learning Centers model — a grassroots network of self-directed learning communities that has spread internationally.
-For years, I have served as Operations Director at ALC Mosaic, a (large) microschool in Charlotte, NC, where I experienced firsthand the documentation challenges that plagued programs like ours.
+Tomis has spent his entire career in the alternative education world.
+He started as a teaching assistant in a Montessori classroom, then worked as a facilitator at a startup free school, organized summer camps for homeschoolers, and eventually co-founded the Agile Learning Centers model — a grassroots network of self-directed learning communities that has spread internationally.
+For years, he has served as Operations Director at ALC Mosaic, a (large) microschool in Charlotte, NC, where he experienced firsthand the documentation challenges that plague programs like theirs.

 Liz Radday